Digging Up the Details on Alphatec Holdings, Inc. (ATEC)

-On Wednesday, shares of Alphatec Holdings, Inc. (NASDAQ:ATEC) marked $3.05 per share versus a previous $2.72 closing price.
-With having a 12.13% gain, an insight into the fundamental values of Alphatec Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-ATEC showed a fall of -57.01% within its YTD performance, with highs and lows between $2.19 – $7.93 during the period of 52 weeks, compared to the simple moving average of -46.91% in the period of the last 200 days.
+On Monday, shares of Alphatec Holdings, Inc. (NASDAQ:ATEC) marked $3.60 per share versus a previous $3.78 closing price.
+With having a -4.76% loss, an insight into the fundamental values of Alphatec Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+ATEC showed a fall of -49.26% within its YTD performance, with highs and lows between $2.19 – $7.93 during the period of 52 weeks, compared to the simple moving average of -37.17% in the period of the last 200 days.

 Canaccord Genuity equity researchers changed the status of Alphatec Holdings, Inc. (NASDAQ: ATEC) shares to a “Buy” rating in the report published on August 28th, 2019.
 Other analysts, including Piper Jaffray, also published their reports on ATEC shares.
 Piper Jaffray repeated the rating from the previous report, marking ATEC under “Overweight” rating, in the report published on August 5th, 2019.
 Additionally, ATEC shares got another “Buy” rating from Lake Street, setting a target price of $7 on the company’s shares, according to the report published in October 16th, 2017.
 On August 14th, 2017, H.C.
 Wainwright Initiated an Buy rating and increased its price target to $4.
 On the other hand, Canaccord Genuity Downgrade the “Hold” rating for ATEC shares, as published in the report on August 5th, 2015.
 Northland Capital seems to be going bullish on the price of ATEC shares, based on the price prediction for ATEC, indicating that the shares will jump to $3, giving the shares “Outperform” rating based on their report from May 14th, 2015.
 Another “Buy” rating came from Canaccord Genuity, providing a prediction for $3 price target according to the report published in March 18th, 2014.